snowflakedb/ArcticTraining/docs/usage.rst

 Usage
 =====

-After :ref:`installation <installation>`, you can use ArcticTraining to train your models using a simple YAML recipe or a Python script.
+After :ref:`installation <install>`, you can use ArcticTraining to train your models using a simple YAML recipe or a Python script.
 Here we provide an overview of how to use each.